TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 > Key idea: Debugging starts by asking whether the steps are clear and in the right order.

 The computer is not judging you.
-It is just following the instructions exactly as written.
+It follows the instructions exactly as written.

 ## Read the Docs